Our Story

 Attorney

-Muyenga (he/him) is an attorney based in the LRC Cape Town office.
+Muyenga (he/they) is an attorney based in the LRC Cape Town office.

 He holds BSC, LLB and LLM degrees from the University of Cape Town (UCT).
 His LLM dissertation was on the enjoyment of the right to freedom of association by LGBT non-governmental organizations in Africa.
 Whilst completing his LLM, Muyenga worked as a teaching assistant in the Department of Public Law at UCT.
 Muyenga also worked as an Associate Editor for the South African Journal on Human Rights.